-Because each public agency has a unique risk appetite, members can determine how much risk they are willing to accept by selecting a member retained limit of $350,000, $500,000, $750,000, $1 million, or higher.
-The ICRMA pooled retention is $1 million for the 2022-2023 program year.
-The chart below shows how the various loss layers are funded from the members’ retentions through the excess insurance.
+To accommodate different risk appetites, each public agency can determine the level of risk they are comfortable with.
+For the 2024-2025 program year, the ICRMA pooled retention is set at $1 million.
+The chart below illustrates how the various loss layers are funded from the members' retentions through the excess insurance.

 Report a Workers’ Compensation Claim